guergana/r_e_m_o_t_e/README.md

 ### In dev:

-Make sure to go to `/client` and run `yarn build` to serve the latest changes.
+Note for devs: Make sure to go to `/client` and run `yarn build` to serve the latest changes.
+This will update the build at `client/build`, if you made changes in the source code.
+If you just want to run the last working build we had, go to the next step.

 Run `node webserver.js` then in the '/' (root) folder and open `https://localhost:8080` to see the project.